CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 }
 ```

+## Included APIs

 !!!
 Warning "About API location"
     The API should be installed **locally** at your server.
 Depending on user's adoption, in the future we may launch a [CNAG](https://www.cnag.crg.eu)-based API service.

-We created two versions, one in `Perl` another in `Python`.
+We created two versions, one in `Perl` and another in `Python`.
 Both should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).

 === "Perl version"